freddiewrites/freddiewrites.github.io/_posts/2018-09-22-apps-that-make-my-mac-better.markdown

 title:  "Apps that make my Mac better"
 date:   2018-09-22 12:00:00 -0500
 categories: thoughts
+excerpt: A round up of the apps that I rely on to make my Mac more useful.
 ---
 I’m unashamed an Apple nerd.
 I bought my first MacBook from a guy on eBay in 2007 and haven’t looked back.
 My first job out of university was writing for a magazine that covered Apple.
 And I’ve tinkered away on macOS and iOS ever since.